Brianl8798/Analysis-of-a-Multi-Stage-Phishing-Data-Exfiltration/README.md

 <h2>Description</h2>
-To perform end-to-end analysis of a sophisticated phishing campaign by correlating telemetry across multiple log sources, extracting key indicators of compromise (IOCs), and formulating defensive recommendations to harden the enterprise environment.
+To execute a full incident response lifecycle by investigating a multi-vector phishing campaign within a controlled cyber range, analyzing system and application logs to attribute adversary TTPs to the MITRE ATT&CK® framework, and engineering definitive, actionable countermeasures.
 <br />